-IZEA Worldwide, Inc. ("IZEA," "we," "us," or "our") innovates in the creator economy, connecting marketers-including brands, agencies, and publishers-with a diverse range of content creators, such as TikTokers, Gamers, and other social media influencers ("creators").
-Our technology platforms are designed to bring these groups together efficiently, facilitating transactions at scale by managing custom content workflow, creator search and targeting, bidding, analytics, and payment processing.
+The Company helps power the creator economy, connecting marketers-including by enabling individuals to monetize their content, creativity and influence through global brands agencies, and publishers-with a diverse range of marketers.
+IZEA compensates these creators for producing unique content, creators, such as TikTokers, Gamers, long and other short-form text, videos, photos, status updates, and illustrations for marketers or distributing such content on behalf of marketers through their websites, blogs, and social media influencers ("creators").
+Our technology platforms are designed to bring these groups together efficiently, facilitating transactions at scale by channels.

+The Company also provides value through managing custom content workflow, creator search and targeting, bidding, analytics, and payment processing.

-Our mission is to Champion the Creators, enabling individuals from various backgrounds-from college students and stay-at-home parents to celebrities and professional journalists-to monetize their digital content, creativity, and influence.
-We compensate creators for their unique contributions, such as producing and distributing various forms of content (e.g., text, videos, photos, status updates, illustrations) on behalf of marketers across different websites, blogs, and social media channels.
+Our mission is to Champion While the Creators, enabling individuals from various backgrounds-from college students and stay-at-home parents to celebrities and professional journalists-to monetize their digital content, creativity, and influence.
+We compensate creators for their unique contributions, such as producing and distributing various forms majority of content (e.g., text, videos, photos, status updates, illustrations) on behalf of marketers across different websites, blogs, and social media channels.

-We primarily provide value through our managed services, whereby most marketers engage us to handle these services (the "Managed Services") on their behalf.
-However, marketers also have the option to use our marketplaces for self-service influencer marketing campaigns or content production by licensing our technology.
+We primarily provide value through our managed services, whereby most the marketers engage us the Company to handle perform these services (the "Managed Services") on their behalf.
+However, marketers behalf, they may also have the option access IZEA's marketplaces to use our marketplaces engage creators for self-service influencer marketing campaigns or to produce custom content production on a self-service basis by licensing our the Company's technology.